 • Your initial tour and our informational visit are essential.
 These two activities will help us ensure that neither we nor you waste any time viewing homes that very obviously don't suit your needs.
 Please read this page on what you might expect from homes and apartments in Bolivia.

 • We’ll inform you about what will be required of you.
 We’ll explain what will be required of you before you can sign a rental contract.
 You’ll need to tell us at what point you are at in your immigration process.

 • When viewing a home, we’ll pick you up and accompany you.
 If we’ve found a house or apartment for rent that we think you may want to see, we’ll contact you immediately, describe it as fully as possible, and arrange to pick you up.

 • We’ll inspect the home with you and go through a checklist of important questions you should ask (and may not think of) because Bolivian homes are so different from what you might be accustomed to.

 • We’ll help you negotiate your contract.
 Once you’re sure you want to rent a home, we’ll help you negotiate the price, security deposit, and rental agreement to get you the best price possible.
 We’ll translate any questions you have and responses given throughout the entire process.

-• When you’re ready to sign a rental contract we’ll encourage the homeowner to use our bilingual lawyer for this, if they agree.
+• When you’re ready to sign a rental contract we’ll encourage the homeowner to use the lawyers we work with for this, if they agree.
 (Normally the homeowner chooses the lawyer and notary public.)
 However, we’ll accompany you wherever the contract is finally drawn up.

 • We’ll conclude our service by helping you locate a moving truck and personnel if you need one.